 Professional liability insurance: This policy, also called errors and omissions insurance, can help pay legal expenses related to your business decisions, such as a travel agent sued for booking substandard accommodations.

-Workers’ compensation insurance: Required in nearly every state for professional services businesses that have employees, workers’ comp can cover medical fees after a work injury, such as a tutor falling and breaking an arm.
+Workers’ compensation insurance: Required in nearly every state for professional services businesses that have employees, workers’ comp can cover medical costs after a work injury.

 Are you ready to safeguard your professional services business with a business owner’s policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.